Cybersecurity Training Opportunities

 Cyber Risk Management Professional Training (and Certification)

 SCIPP International’s cybersecurity risk management program is designed to give you the skills and competencies surrounding cybersecurity compliance, including the NIST Risk Management Framework (RMF); Federal Risk and Authorization Management Program (FedRAMP); NIST800-171; CMMC; NIST Cyber Security Framework (CSF); and NIST 800-53.
-Upon completion of the program, students gain the skills and competencies to utilize NIST’ Risk Management Framework (RMF) and Fed Risk and Authorization Management Program (RAMP).
+Upon completion of the program, students gain the skills and competencies to utilize NIST’s Risk Management Framework (RMF) and Fed Risk and Authorization Management Program (RAMP).
 As a cyber risk management professional, you will be job-ready with the skills and competencies needed to conduct security assessments, authorizations, and continuous monitoring for cloud products and services.
 Most importantly, you will ensure the security safeguards of every organization have been put in place by responsible personnel while developing and maintaining policies that support risk management decisions for the system.
 All of this is to guarantee that the chosen controls have been successfully implemented and are adequately captured in supporting policy documentation.

 Upon completion of the program, students will earn two digital badges, a certification through the National Institute of Cybersecurity Training (NICyCs), a certificate from Old Dominion University, and access to a Cybersecurity Coach and Recruiter who can place candidates into cybersecurity roles upon completion of 16 weeks (two courses – CYPD 630 & 631) of the program.